rbind/blog.jemu.name/content/posts/2020-05-25-hugo-theme-components-modules-and-all-i-wanted-was-some-shortcodes/index.en.md

 It turned out that [theme components] are a pretty nifty Hugo feature --- you can basically mix and match various themes and theme-like components as you please, as long as you keep precedence in mind.
 That's the perfect solution for a repository that only contains shortcodes, for example.

 The first step was to remove my shortcodes from my site's `/layouts/shortcodes` and place them into their own cozy little repository at [jemus42/jemsugo] [^namingthings].
-Note the file structure: They still live in `/layouts/shortcodes` so Hugo knows where ~~it can stick them~~ how to merge them into its filesystem during rendering... or something.
+Note the file structure: They still live in `/layouts/shortcodes` so Hugo merges them correctly with other theme components.

-Once that what done, I could add this new repository as a secondary `git submodule` in my site's `/theme/` directory, where you'd usually only find your, well, theme:
+Once that was done, I could add this new repository as a secondary `git submodule` in my site's `/theme/` directory, where you'd usually only find your, well, theme:

 ```bash
 # Adding a git submodule